-Hoppin' John is a classic Southern dish of black-eyed peas cooked low and slow, traditionally with rice, flavored with smoked pork and loads of seasonings.
-It's an incredible dish you need to try.
-Here is the recipe.
+Hoppin' John is a classic Southern dish of black-eyed peas cooked low and slow, traditionally with rice and smoked pork, a New Year tradition, easy to make!

 - 1 tablespoon olive oil

 - 1 large onion chopped

 - 1 jalapeno pepper chopped (optional – I like it for a bit of extra heat)

 - 1 stalk celery chopped

 - 2 tablespoon Cajun seasoning blend (or more to taste)